cran/fuzzywuzzyR/README.md

 ## fuzzywuzzyR
 <br>

 The **fuzzywuzzyR** package is a fuzzy string matching implemenation of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) python package.
 It uses the [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to calculate the differences between sequences.
+More details on the functionality of the fuzzywuzzyR can be found in the package Vignette.

 <br>